NASCAR Racing 1999 Edition

-NASCAR Racing 1999 Edition is a racing simulator developed by Papyrus Design Group and published by Sierra On-Line in 1998 for Microsoft Windows.
+NASCAR Racing: 1999 Edition is a racing simulator developed by Papyrus Design Group and published by Sierra On-Line in 1998 for Windows.
 Players can race in all three premier NASCAR series (NASCAR Winston Cup Series, NASCAR Busch Series, and NASCAR Craftsman Truck Series).
 There is a maximum of 39 cars to race in each series.

+NASCAR Racing: 1999 Edition follows NASCAR Racing 2 and is followed by NASCAR Racing 3.

 Reception

 The game received mixed reviews from critics.
+Gordon Goble of Gamecenter identified it as "essentially a reworked NASCAR 2."
+Calvin Hubble of GameRevolution said it suffered from a "seriously outdated 3D engine."